netscaler/netscaler-k8s-ingress-controller/docs/how-to/dsr.md

            kubectl create -f citrix-k8s-node-controller.yaml -n dsr

-### Deploy the Citrix ingress controller for Tier-1 ADC and expose Netscaler CPX as a service.
+### Deploy the Netscaler ingress controller for Tier-1 ADC and expose Netscaler CPX as a service.

-Perform the following steps to deploy the Citrix ingress controller as a stand-alone pod and create an Ingress resource for Tier-2 Netscaler CPX.
+Perform the following steps to deploy the Netscaler ingress controller as a stand-alone pod and create an Ingress resource for Tier-2 Netscaler CPX.

-   1. Download the Citrix Ingress Controller YAML file using the following command.
+   1. Download the Netscaler ingress controller YAML file using the following command.

             wget https://raw.githubusercontent.com/citrix/citrix-k8s-ingress-controller/master/example/dsr/KubernetesConfig/citrix-k8s-ingress-controller.yaml

-   2. Edit the YAML file and update the following values for Citrix Ingress Controller.
+   2. Edit the YAML file and update the following values for Netscaler ingress controller.

         - NS_IP
         - NS_USER
         - NS_PASSWORD

-      For more information, see [Deploy the Citrix ingress controller using YAML](https://docs.netscaler.com/en-us/citrix-k8s-ingress-controller/deploy/cic-yaml#deploy-netscaler-ingress-controller-as-a-standalone-pod-in-the-kubernetes-cluster-for-netscaler-mpx-or-vpx-appliances.html).
+      For more information, see [Deploy the Netscaler ingress controller using YAML](https://docs.netscaler.com/en-us/citrix-k8s-ingress-controller/deploy/cic-yaml#deploy-netscaler-ingress-controller-as-a-standalone-pod-in-the-kubernetes-cluster-for-netscaler-mpx-or-vpx-appliances.html).

-   3. Save the YAML file and deploy the Citrix Ingress Controller.
+   3. Save the YAML file and deploy the Netscaler ingress controller.

            kubectl create -f citrix-k8s-ingress-controller.yaml -n dsr